|Nutritional Guidelines (per serving)|

 - 1 cup milk

 In a glass measuring cup, add 1/4 cup water.
-Heat the water in the microwave to 110 degrees F or if your tap water gets to that temperature use it instead.
+Heat the water in the microwave to 110 F or if your tap water gets to that temperature use it instead.

 Add the yeast.
 Allow the yeast to dissolve.
 This takes about 10 minutes.
 With a plastic spoon, stir the yeast until it dissolves.
 Set the measuring cup aside.

 In a large non-metal bowl, combine sugar and flour with a non-wire whisk.
 Slowly add the milk and the dissolved yeast.
 Stir the mixture until it is combined.

 Place 3/4 cup of the starter in each of the plastic bags.
 (The excess will go into the bag you're keeping.)
-Give the other 3 bags to friends with a copy of these instructions.
+Give the other 3 bags to friends with a copy of the instructions.

 - For the fermentation process to be successful, it must not be in contact with any metal spoons or bowls.
 This will greatly deter the process.